dzahedia/flexible_powerful_data_warehouse/README.md

 **A data warehouse implemented with Spark, Parquet and HDFS**
     - with an example from New York taxis data
 - flexibly handles the evolving data schema
-- quickly handles complex queries
+- quickly handles complex queries (queriesLog.txt)
 - scalably extends